Happy Birthday, Mr. President: History

 President Kennedy's birthday celebration was held at the third Madison Square Garden on May 19, 1962, and more than 15,000 people attended, including numerous celebrities.
 The event was a fundraising gala for the Democratic Party.

 Monroe attended the event during the production of Something's Got to Give, resulting in her receiving a hand-delivered note stating that she had violated her contract with 20th Century Fox and eventual firing in June 1962.

 Monroe's dress was made of a sheer and flesh-colored marquisette fabric, with 2,500 shimmering rhinestones sewn into it.
 The dress was so tight-fitting that Monroe had difficulty putting it on; she wore nothing under it.
 It was designed by Jean Louis.
 Monroe's hair was styled by Kenneth Battelle and her makeup was done by Marie Irvine.

 Monroe was accompanied to the event by her publicist Patricia Newcomb and her former father-in-law Isidore Miller, with whom she had remained very close.
 Peter Lawford was at the event that night to introduce Monroe.
 He made a play on the actress's reputation for tardiness by giving her a number of introductions throughout the night, after which she did not appear on stage.
 When Monroe finally appeared in a spotlight, Lawford introduced her as the "late Marilyn Monroe".
 Monroe peeled off her white ermine fur coat, revealing the dress, and the audience gasped.

 The event was staged and produced by Broadway composer and lyricist Richard Adler.
+The lighting design was by stage designer Sam Leve.
+According to his New York Times obituary, "Perhaps his most famous, although unintentional, touch was the lighting he designed for Marilyn Monroe's birthday serenade to Kennedy at Madison Square Garden, which caused her dress to become see-through."